snehilvj/dmc-docs/docs/datepicker/datepicker.md

 This is a simple example of DatePicker tied to a callback.
 You can either use strings in a valid datetime format such as `YYYY-MM-DD` or use the date object from datetime library.

+> If you would like to enable the user to type a date manually into the input field, please use the `DateInput` component

 .. exec::docs.datepicker.simple

 ### Multiple dates